Forest stand

 A forest stand is a contiguous community of trees sufficiently uniform in composition, structure, age, size, class, distribution, spatial arrangement, condition, or location on a site of uniform quality to distinguish it from adjacent communities.

 A forest is a "collection of stands" also utilizing the practices of forestry.
 Stand level modelling is a type of modelling in the forest sciences in which the main unit is a forested stand.

 Stand description

-A forest stand is commonly described as in 10ths or 10%s.
-Thus a ratio could be given of: 3 Ponderosa pines, 2 mangrove trees, 5 silver spruces.
-If there was a mixed stand that stand mix could be described as mixed up to 10%, mixed 10–40% and a mixed stand over that amount.
+A forest stand is commonly described in 10ths or 10%s.
+Thus, one could describe a mixed stand of 3 Ponderosa pines, 2 mangrove trees, and 5 silver spruces by the proportions of the three species.
+If more than 80% of the main canopy is the same species, it is a pure stand.
+If it is less than 80% it is considered a mixed stand.

 The form of mixing of the tree types is commonly given as: